Throwing stones in Greece and one general strike after another.

 Against the state.
 Who is the state?
 Who elected the politicians?

 Of course, it is a personal hardship for many people when the economic situation is bad and poverty is rampant.
-Unfortunately, the causes also always lie in one's own past.
+Unfortunately, the causes always lie in one's own past.

 The world is ok.
 We decide for ourselves what we make of it!